jwzhanggy/Graph-Bert/README.md

 (4) script_4_evaluation_plots.py is used for plots drawing and results evaluation purposes.

-We suggest to run the code with Pycharm.
+We suggest to run the code with Pycharm and python3.

 #### Several toolkits may be needed to run the code